-155A BEGINNING BASKETBALL 1 UNIT
+155A\ BEGINNING BASKETBALL 1 UNIT

-Instruction and practice in the basic skills of basketball with an emphasis on individual skill development and team play.
+1 hour lecture, 1 hour laboratory Instruction and practice in the basic skills of basketball with an emphasis on individual skill development and team play.
 Includes the fundamental principles of physical fitness and their impact on lifelong health and wellness.

-155B INTERMEDIATE BASKETBALL 1 UNIT
+155B\ INTERMEDIATE BASKETBALL 1 UNIT